RagnarB83/ash-documentation/docs/_build/html/_sources/ORCA-interface.rst.txt

 - atomstoflip: list.
 What atom indices to spin-flip.
 - moreadfile: string.
 Name of file or path to file of a GBWfile to read in to the ORCA calculation
 - autostart: Boolean.
 Whether to turn Autostart on or off (default: True)
-- nprocs: integer.
+- numcores: integer.
 Number of cores to use for ORCA
 - label: string.
 Label for ORCA object.
 Useful if working with many.
 - propertyblock: string.
 String containing ORCA-block input (e.g. %eprnmr) that comes after the coordinates.